Mental Health Matters: Noticing The Signs

 Weighted toys work especially well for children because they are portable, non-clinical, and comforting.
 They combine sensory regulation with emotional reassurance, which can be a powerful support for an anxious nervous system.

 From a personal perspective, my son uses the medium sized Hug-A-Lumps which weigh 1.5kg, the smaller version pictured above weigh .75kg.
 He finds these weighted toys extremely comforting and uses them all day to help with his regulation as he has high levels of anxiety.
-I also use the smaller version of Hug-A-Lumps n in my classroom practice with year 3 and 4 students, these are very popular and widely used by the students, especially those who are neurotypical.
+I also use the smaller version of Hug-A-Lumps in my classroom practice with year 3 and 4 students, these are very popular and widely used by the students, especially those who are neurotypical.
 They promote better focus and regulation throughout the day, while looking cute and not at all out of place within a primary classroom environment.